r3dfish/Beepergotchi/README.md

 ## Android

-For Android, you must enable bluetooth tethering prior to connecting
+For Android, you must enable bluetooth tethering prior to pairing
 ```
 Settings -> Connections -> Mobile Hotspot and Tethering -> Bluetooth tethering
 ```